Esther Ballestrino: Search for remains

 On December 20, 1977, corpses were discovered near the bathing areas of Santa Teresita and Mar del Tuyú.
 Forensic investigations determined the cause of death to be "a crash against hard objects from great heights".
 This was concluded from the type of bone fractures that were sustained before death.
 Without further investigation, the bodies were placed in unmarked graves in the cemetery of the city of General Lavalle.
 They were to remain there for some time.

 The National Commission on the Disappearance of Persons and the Trial of the Juntas led in 1984 to the exhumation of bodies in the General Lavalle cemetery.
 The investigations revealed bones that had belonged to the bodies found on the San Bernardo and La Lucila del Mar beaches.
 This evidence was used in the trial against the Juntas by Judge Horacio Cattani.
 It was not until 2003 that further information led to more exhumations by the Argentine Forensic Anthropology Team, which identified the eight bodies, including five women who had disappeared in 1977: Ballestrino, Azucena Villaflor, María Ponce de Bianco, Angela Auad, and Sister Léonie Duquet.

-The enactment of Argentine laws known as Ley de Punto Final and Ley de Obediencia Debida put an end to further investigation, as there was now an assumption that those involved were following orders.
+The enactment of Argentine laws known as the Ley de Punto Final and Ley de Obediencia Debida put an end to further investigation, as it was now assumed that those involved were following orders.
 Cattani had evidence that was described as "40 square meters" in 1995.

 All the bodies were reburied in the garden of the Santa Cruz church.
 The remains of Sister Alice Domon were not found and remain missing.

 Knowledge by the United States government

 Documents from the United States government, declassified in 2002, show that the American government knew in 1978 that the bodies of the French nuns Alice Domon and Léonie Duquet, and the Madres de Plaza de Mayo Azucena Villaflor, Esther Ballestrino, and María Ponce, had been found on the beaches of Buenos Aires Province.
 This secret was revealed in Document #1978-BUENOS-02346, prepared by the former U.S. Ambassador to Argentina, Raúl Castro, for the United States Secretary of State.
-It was dated March 30, 1978, and carried the subject line, "Report of nuns death".
+It was dated March 30, 1978, and had the subject line "Report of a nun's death".
 The document reads: